In a mental health crisis? Call or text 988. Emergency: 911.

 Short call

-We ask what you are seeking help with, whether there are urgent safety concerns, and what treatment you have already tried.
+We ask what you need help with, and what you have already tried.

 Step 02